Solaire Resort North Celebrates Guinness World Records™ Title for The Mangrove

 The inauguration was characterized by solemnity, simplicity, and keeping with the tradition.
 It was attended by foreign dignitaries, VIPs, public officials, and Marcos supporters.
 Marcos is considered the majority president elected with more than 31 million votes garnered from the recently concluded 2022 presidential elections.

-Photos: Screenshots from Bongbong Marcos FB page coverage
+Photos: Screenshot from Bongbong Marcos FB page coverage

 #PBBM #inaugurationday #17thpresident #Philippines #rubyspreciousmoments #rubyasoyph